alanxz/SimpleAmqpClient/README.md

 - Mac OS X (10.7, 10.6, gcc-4.2, 32 and 64-bit).
 Likely to work on older version, but has not been tested

 ### Pre-requisites
-+  [boost-1.47.0](http://www.boost.org/) or newer (uses chrono, system internally in addition to other header based libraries such as shared_ptr and noncopyable)
++  [boost-1.47.0](http://www.boost.org/) or newer (uses chrono, system internally in addition to other header based libraries such as sharedptr and noncopyable)
 +  [librabbitmq-c](http://www.rabbitmq.org/) you need a version of the library that includes support for select.confirm.
 Bonus points for using a cmake built version (it'll work on MSVC Win32/64)
 +  [cmake 2.8+](http://www.cmake.org/) what is needed for the build system
 +  [gtest 1.5+](http://code.google.com/p/googletest/) OPTIONAL only necessary if you want to run the tests.
 The tests also require a broker to be running.